Derived isogenies and isogenies for abelian surfaces: Introduction

 Here, we say a derived isogeny as \eqref{eq:zigzagtwsted} is {\it prime-to-$p$} if its crystalline realization is integral (see Definition \ref{def:primetopderived} for details), which is a condition somewhat technical.
 The main ingredients in the proof of Theorem \ref{derivediso} are the lifting-specialization technique, which works well for prime-to-$p$ derived isogenies.
 Actually, our method shows that there is an implication $(i')\Rightarrow (ii')$ for derived isogenies which are not necessarily being prime-to-$p$ (see Theorem \ref{genderivediso}).
 Conversely, we believe that the existence of quasi-liftable isogenies will imply the existence of derived isogeny (see Conjecture \ref{gen-derivedconj}).
 The only obstruction is the existence of the specialization of non-prime-to-$p$ derived isogenies between abelian surfaces.
 See Remark \ref{rmk:specialization}.

 Another natural question is whether two abelian surfaces are derived isogenous if and only if their associated Kummer surfaces are derived isogenous over positive characteristic fields.
-Unfortunately, we can not fully prove the equivalence.
+Unfortunately, we cannot fully prove the equivalence.
 Instead, we provide a partial solution of this question.
 See Theorem \ref{kumm-isogeny} for more details.

 Similarly, one may ask whether such results also hold for K3 surfaces.
-Recall that two K3 surfaces $S$ and $S'$ over a finite field $\FF_q$ are (geometrically) isogenous in the sense of \cite{Yang2020} if there exists an algebraic correspondence $\Gamma$ which induces an isometry of $\Gal(\bar{\FF}_p/k)$-modules
+Let $\FF_q$ be a finite field with $q = p^k$ a power of some prime $p$.
+Recall that two K3 surfaces $S$ and $S'$ over $\FF_q$ are (geometrically) isogenous in the sense of \cite{Yang2020} if there exists an algebraic correspondence $\Gamma$ which induces an isometry of $\Gal(\bar{\FF}_p/k)$-modules

 for all $\ell\nmid p$ and an isometry of isocrystals